Hypercubesoft/HCMapInfoView/README.md

 ![GitHub Logo](Images/HCMapInfoView-Logo.png)

-**HCMapInfoView** is a helper library which facilitates creating custom info views for Apple maps.
+**HCMapInfoView** is an iOS library which facilitates creating custom info views for Apple maps.
 It also makes easy to create pins (annotation views).

 ![GitHub Logo](Images/Screenshots/HCMapInfoView-Screenshot.jpg)